NGO Experts Logo

 Common reasons for 80G application rejections

-9. Financial Non-Compliance: Lack of proper accounting or audited accounts reduces trust.
+5. Financial Non-Compliance: Lack of proper accounting or failing to file Nil returns.

 Validity of 12A and 80G Certificates